Sunday, 22 December 2024

 Meta’s Quest VR app store now supports 2D and web apps, offering users and developers more flexibility and app variety.

-has taken a major step forward in expanding its offerings of Quest VR headsets.
+Meta has taken a major step forward in expanding its offerings of Quest headsets.
 Until recently, the Meta app store mainly featured 3D and augmented reality (AR) apps.
 However, during the recent Meta Connect event, Horizon OS and Quest Vice President Mark Rabkin announced that the platform would fully support 2D and spatial apps.
 This marks a significant shift in Meta’s approach, making it easier for developers to bring a wider variety of apps to the VR platform.

 New possibilities for developers